 How high are property taxes in New Hampshire?

 Very high.
-A typical homeowner in New Hampshire pays nearly $5,000 annually in property taxes.
+A typical homeowner in New Hampshire pays more than $5,000 annually in property taxes.
 This is more than twice the national average.
-One reason property taxes are so high is that the state of New Hampshire collects a statewide property tax in addition to the local taxes collected by cities, counties and school districts.
+One reason property taxes are so high is that the state of New Hampshire collects a statewide property tax in addition to the local taxes that cities, counties and school districts collect.

 How high are sales taxes in New Hampshire?